lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

 categories: scala akka streams
 ---

+### Akka Streams - Understanding (no, __really__ understanding) demand-based back pressure

+Want to really understand Reactive Streams?
+Stop thinking Unix pipes.

+In this post, I'll tell you why the Unix pipes analogy can get in the way of understanding and debugging a Reactive Streams application.

+#### A Good Starting Point

+Unix pipes are a convenient analogy to use when explaining Reactive Streams to developers.
+After all, who hasn't used strung together a couple of commands with the trusty pipe (|) operator on the command line?

+However, the analogy only goes so far and, in fact, can get in the way when trying to understand a Reactive Streams-based application

+To really understand Reactive Streams, you need to stop thinking

+If you're reading this, you're probably familiar with Akka Streams and the Reactive Streams movement.
+You've probably also

 There is a significant amount of subtle, yet precisely calibrated, styling to ensure that your content is emphasized while still looking aesthetically pleasing.